micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication.md

 ## TL;DR:
 The Ready Tensor Publication Explorer is an advanced AI-powered tool that utilizes Retrieval-Augmented Generation (RAG) techniques to automate the handling of a sample dataset that contains Ready Tensor technical documentation.
 By leveraging RAG models, the system delivers accurate and context-aware responses to (natural language) user queries.
-Integrating OpenAI embeddings, semantic search capabilities, and a user-friendly interface, this tools offers a scalable and efficient solution for Ready Tensor users, developers, researchers, and organizations searching streamlined access to documentation resources enclosed in the Ready Tensor platform by exploring its contents andasking questions.
+Integrating OpenAI embeddings, semantic search capabilities, and a user-friendly interface, this tools offers a scalable and efficient solution for Ready Tensor users, developers, researchers, and organizations searching streamlined access to documentation resources enclosed in the Ready Tensor platform by exploring its contents and asking questions.

 ## Tool Overview